lift-project/lift/docs/source/getting-started/installation.rst

 `Docker <https://www.docker.com/>`_ is a technology which allows to package software with all its dependencies into a *container*.

 We have bundled *Lift* an all of its dependencies inside such a container.
-The *Lift* container can be executed either directly via ``docker`` which does not allow the execution of *Lift* programs on GPUs.
-Alternatively, it is possible to use ``nvidia-docker`` which allows the execution of *Lift* programs on Nvidia GPUs from inside the docker container.
+The *Lift* container can be executed either directly via ``docker``, which does not allow the execution of *Lift* programs on GPUs, or via ``nvidia-docker``, which allows the execution of *Lift* programs on Nvidia GPUs from inside the docker container.

 Option A: Using plain ``docker``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^